watson/geopkg/README.md

 The commands are as follows:

-- `help` - Will output the help
+- `help` - Will output the help (default)
-- `update` - Updates the current package.json with current coordinates (default behavior is no command is given)
+- `update` - Updates the current package.json with current coordinates
 - `open` - Opens the coordinates found in package.json in the browser
 - `preview` - Finds your current location and previews it in the browser
+- `interactive` - Choose coordinates interactively by dragging a marker on a map

 ### Update